fledge-iot/fledge/docs/91_version_history.rst

        - The diagnostics when a plugin fails to load have been improved.
        - The South Plugin shutdown problem was caused by errors in the plugin startup procedure which would throw an exception for any error.
 The plugin startup has been fixed so errors are reported properly.
 The problem of plugin shutdown when adding a filter has been resolved.
        - The S2OPCUA South Plugin would throw an exception for any error during startup.
 This would cause the core system to shut down the plugin permanently after a few retries.
 This has been fixed.
 Error messages has been recategorized to properly reflect informational, warning and error messages.
+       - The update process has been optimised to remove an unnecessary restart if no new version of the software are available.
+       - The OMF North plugin was unable to process configuration changes or shut down if the PI Web API hostname was not correct.
+This has been fixed.
+       - S2OPC South plugin builds have been updated to explicitly reference S2OPC Toolkit Version 1.2.0.
+       - An issue that could on rare occasions cause the SQLite plugin to silently discard a readings has been resolved.
+       - An issue with the automatic renewal of authentication certificates has been resolved.
+       - Deleting a service which had a filter pipeline could cause some orphaned configuration information to be left stored.
+This prevented creating filters of the same name in the future.
+This has now been resolved.
+       - The error reporting has been improved when downloading backups from the system.
+       - An issue that could cause north plugins to occasionally fail to shutdown correctly has now been resolved.
+       - The documentation has been updated to correct a statement regarding running the south side as a task.

 - **GUI**